How to Size Ground Wire for 100A, 125A, and 200A Services

 Properly installing a 200-amp service involves more than just the GEC.
 Keep these critical points in mind to ensure a safe and compliant installation.

-- Main Bonding Jumper Size: The Main Bonding Jumper (MBJ) connects the equipment grounding conductor bus to the grounded conductor (neutral) bus inside the main service disconnect.
-It is sized based on the size of the ungrounded service conductors using NEC Table 250.102(C)(1), not Table 250.66.
+- Main Bonding Jumper Size: The main bonding jumper (MBJ) that connects the grounded conductor (neutral) to the equipment grounding conductor at the service is sized based on the size of the ungrounded service conductors using NEC Table 250.102 (see Article 250 guidance), not by the GEC table.

 Mastering these grounding and bonding rules is a hallmark of a professional electrician.
 Ensure all your installations are safely grounded with our NEC courses.

-Sizing Conductors for Larger Services: A Look at 400A
+Sizing Conductors for Larger Services

 Primary Sources & Official Documentation